-- 1st semester internship students are permitted a maximum of 15 client contact hours per week.
+- 1st semester internship students are permitted a maximum of 15 client contact hours per week and 2nd semester internship students are permitted a maximum of 18 client contact hours per week.
 This usually requires "overscheduling" to ensure students are able to obtain close to this amount.
-Exactly how many contact hours are able to be scheduled and how many clients on an individual student's caseload is site dependent. - 3 hours biweekly class time with the faculty instructor (i.e., group supervision) class time/group supervision is scheduled on a specific day/time per the University course schedule. - 1 hour per week individual (dyadic) supervision with the site-supervisor supervision day/time shall be negotiated with the supervisor. - 1 hour of supervision per week with AAMFT Approved Supervisor/Candidate Please note: External MFT supervision required on weeks in which student does not attend internship class
+Exactly how many contact hours are able to be scheduled and how many clients on an individual student's caseload is site dependent. - 3 hours biweekly class time with the faculty instructor (i.e., group supervision) class time/group supervision is scheduled on a specific day/time per the University course schedule. - 1 hour per week individual (dyadic) supervision with the site-supervisor supervision day/time shall be negotiated with the supervisor. - Please note: COAMFTE accreditation standards require at least 1 hour of MFT supervision per week.
+Therefore, students who have to seek MFT supervision external to their site, must receive MFT supervision on weeks in which student does not attend internship class.